- Read More

 The differential diagnosis for a nail injury includes:

-Prevention of toe nail injuries includes the use of the proper shoes for each part of your life.
+Prevention of toe nail injuries includes the use of the proper shoes for each activity of your life.
 Steel toed shoes are commonly used to prevent nail injuries in an industrial setting.
-Choosing a wide toe box may help for dress shoes and running shoes.
+Choosing a wide toe box may help prevent toe nail injuries in dress shoes and running shoes.
 Use of a tongue pad is helpful in limiting the forward excursion of the foot in the shoe that contributes to nail injuries.
 A tongue pad is a useful tool for runners to prevent runner's nail.

 When you do sustain a nail injury, follow these directions.
 Be sure to wrap the injured toe with a clean (preferably sterile) bandage for 30-60 minutes following the injury.
 During this period of time, elevate the foot.
 This rest period will enable bleeding to subside.